llm-jp/scripts/ckpt_converter/README.md

 ### Prerequisites
 - A working environment directory (`ENV_DIR`) that contains:
-  - Python virtualenv at `ENV_DIR/venv` with CPU-only PyTorch installed.
+  - Python virtualenv at `ENV_DIR/venv` with CPU-only PyTorch installed (requirements.txt).
   - Megatron-LM checked out at `ENV_DIR/src/Megatron-LM` (the script calls `tools/checkpoint/convert.py`).
 - An experiment directory (`EXP_DIR`) that provides the HF tokenizer at:
   - `EXP_DIR/src/llm-jp-tokenizer/hf/ver3.0/llm-jp-tokenizer-100k.ver3.0b2` (modify the qsub_convert_cpu.sh file to use other tokenizers)